How-To Guides

 tmux integration

-When you run ait board inside tmux, press j to open the TUI switcher dialog and jump to another integrated TUI (Monitor, Code Browser, Settings, a running code agent window, or a brainstorm session) — the switcher either focuses the existing tmux window or creates a new one.
+When you run ait board inside tmux, press j to open the TUI switcher dialog and jump to another integrated TUI (Monitor, Code Browser, Settings, Syncer, a running code agent window, or a brainstorm session) — the switcher either focuses the existing tmux window or creates a new one.

 A typical flow from the board: triage a task, press j, switch to monitor to watch the agents running on other panes or to codebrowser to review the diff produced for a completed task.